 The University of North Carolina at Chapel Hill offers a unique and challenging 60+ credit master's degree in Clinical Rehabilitation and Mental Health with concentrations in working with persons with developmental and psychiatric disabilities.
 The program is fully accredited by the Council On Rehabilitation Education (CORE).
+The program is also fully accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduates of the program are eligible for national professional certification as Certified Rehabilitation Counselor (CRC) and can receive their North Carolina state credentials for Licensed Professional Counselor (LPC).

 - Practice effectively within a community model using current best practices;